How Yova Helps Clients

 Before advising on the most suitable legal options, Yova A. Borovska seeks to understand what her clients define as a “successful” outcome.
 The practice of immigration law requires a very fact-specific analysis.
 Understanding this, Yova places an emphasis on her clients’ individual circumstances in order to provide her clients complete and personalized advice.
 She keeps up with the latest trends in her field, as well as any innovative solutions and practices, through the American Immigration Lawyers Association (AILA).
 She regularly communicates with AILA members and attends continuing legal education seminars in order to be aware of the most current practical and procedural aspects of case handling by the federal agencies involved in immigration adjudications.
 After thorough review of her clients’ individual circumstances, Yova diligently crafts creative and cost-effective solutions that serve her clients’ interests and preferences.
 Yova has obtained positive results for individual and corporate clients alike with challenging situations, including those who had previously tried to pursue immigration options with prior counsel and failed.

 In 2017, Yova achieved Board Certified Specialist in Immigration and Nationality Law by The Florida Bar, recognizing her as a specialist and expert in immigration and nationality law.
-Also in 2017, she was named to the Florida Super Lawyers Rising Stars list.
+Also, she was named to the Florida Super Lawyers Rising Stars list consecutively since 2017.

 What Clients Can Expect